-She holds degrees from Oxford and Cambridge, and has lectured as external professor for an international master’s programme in clinical pharmacology, supported, inter alia, by Milan University and the Mario Negri Institute.
+She holds degrees from Oxford and Cambridge, and lectures as external professor for a master’s programme in association with Milan University.

-Prior to joining Quinn Emanuel, Ms Roos practised arbitration at Freshfields Bruckhaus Deringer (London and Paris), and Latham & Watkins (London), where she headed award-winning initiatives of the pro bono committee and co-established and co-led the global Parent Lawyers Group.
+Prior to joining Quinn Emanuel, Hanna practised arbitration at Freshfields (London and Paris) and Latham & Watkins (London), where she headed award-winning initiatives of the pro bono committee and co-established and co-led the global Parent Lawyers Group.

 Hanna’s free time revolves around her oculo-plastic surgeon husband, two cheeky sons, running, a steady mountain of washing and kettle bells.